barreiros/VibeWhisper/memory-bank/techContext.md

   - Audio recording setup might differ slightly between OSes.
   - Text pasting via `@nut-tree-fork/nut-js` might require specific accessibility permissions depending on the OS (especially macOS).
 - **Build Process:** Requires a CSS build step for Tailwind. `electron-builder` configuration in `package.json` needs to correctly include the `src/` directory and all necessary HTML/JS/CSS files.
-- **Security:** The OpenAI API key is stored using `electron-store`.
+- **Security:** The OpenAI API key and other settings (hotkey, microphone, language, usage duration) are stored using `electron-store`.
 Communication between main and renderer processes is secured using `contextBridge` in dedicated preload scripts (`settingsPreload.js`, `transcriptionPreload.js`) with whitelisted IPC channels.

 _This document should be updated when dependencies are added/removed, the build process changes, or significant technical constraints are identified._